rchak007/NFTArtMuseum/Chuck/README.md

+### Pinata Cloud storage

+Pinata was used to store NFT Art which has IPFS enabled.

 - Pinata - NFT storage made easy & Hosted on IPFS -
   - Pinata makes **file storage easy** for everyone.
 Whether it's images or video, 3D files or an app, easily take your creations and share it with the world.